 The Zoo’s habitat highlights the unique, respectful relationship between elephants and the Dai people of China.
-The habitat features graphics detailing this relationship as well as a replica of a Dai well.
-Zoo patrons view the elephants from a boardwalk over a marsh with adjacent habitats for the sarus crane and the Chinese water deer, two additional species of Chinese wildlife.
+It features graphics detailing this relationship as well as a replica of a Dai well.
+Zoo patrons view the elephants from a boardwalk over a marsh with adjacent habitats for the sarus crane, a species native to China.
 At nearly six feet tall, the sarus crane is the world’s tallest flying bird.

 The Cambodia Pavilion tells the story of the elephants that live in the Cardamom Mountains of Cambodia.
-These mountains are one of the last wild refuges for elephants in Cambodia.
-The Los Angeles Zoo has supported conservation efforts within the Cardamom Mountains for the past decade, contributing more than $50,000 toward the goal of addressing the human-elephant conflict within this region.
+These mountains are among the last wild refuges for elephants in Cambodia.
+The Los Angeles Zoo has supported conservation efforts within the Cardamom Mountains for the past decade, with the goal of addressing the human-elephant conflict within this region.
 Zoo visitors have the opportunity to directly contribute with proceeds going to various conservation projects in the Cardamom Mountains.